shssoichiro/oxipng/README.md

 ## Installing

 Oxipng can be downloaded from the [Releases](https://github.com/shssoichiro/oxipng/releases) link on the GitHub page.
-Windows users will need to ensure they have the [Visual C++ 2015 Runtime](https://www.microsoft.com/en-us/download/details.aspx?id=48145) installed.

 Oxipng can also be installed from Cargo, via the following command:
 ```